 What skillset do you require to trade the stock market successfully?

 To become a successful long-term trader with the skillset to trade in all market conditions, you require:

 Knowledge + Experience + Effort = Success

-No consistently profitable full-time trader has ever told me they got there through luck.
+It's that simple.
+Every consistently profitable full-time trader has never told me they got there through luck.
 All followed these simple steps:

 Step 1: They acquired the knowledge

 Step 2: Once they had gained the knowledge, they developed their experience

 Step 3: Those two steps are only valid if the trader is willing to put in the effort to achieve their trading goals.